Lima Memorial Health System Logo

 Exams and Tests

-The health care provider will examine your hands.
+Your health care provider will examine your hands.
 Diagnosis can usually be made from the typical signs of the condition.
 Other tests are rarely needed.
+Your provider may examine your feet and other parts of the body because in rare cases, Dupuytren disease lumps can develop in different areas of the body.

 Treatment